 Many travelers love that Darjeeling offers a peaceful landscape.
+You won’t find yoga ashrams here, but Buddhist monasteries and sitting above the clouds lends to a lot of relaxing.
 Even though the roads and staircases leading to busy markets and the honking of jeep taxis letting you know to jump out of the way, Darjeeling is still feels more relaxed than other parts of India.

 Upper Darjeeling is the slightly more touristy part of Darjeeling, with hotels, guesthouses, cafes and shops catering a tad more to foreigners.
 Arriving, you’ll recognize it by its landmark Clock Tower.

 Nehru Road is where the tourist and locals mingle and buzz.
 It’s a road that’s lined with stores and restaurants and it leads up to Chowastra Square and Bhatia Mall Market.
 The road is hopping both, day and night.
 Location: Nehru Road , Upper Bazaar.
 Hours: 6a-9:30p

 Popular Glenary’s Bakery Restaurant and Pub is a two storied white colonial building, where you can give your sweet tooth a western fix pastries, pizza, burgers, cakes, and it has one of the best connections for wifi.
 It’s been a landmark since British colonial days.
 Basement floor holds a fine dining restaurant.
 Glenary’s has the reputation as the best bakery in the Darjeeling district.
 Location: Nehru Road